patrickfrey/mewa/doc/faq.md

 bool hasData = (expr != NULL && expr->data != NULL);
 ```
 Control true/false types are convertible into each other.
+The negation of a control true/false type is created by flipping the type to its counterpart without changing the constructor.
 Depending on the control structure, either control-true type or control-false type is required.

 <a name="constants"/>